Imaginatio/REL/README.md

 ## Known issues

-The string primitives are not parsed, so any group you pass inside those strings won't be taken into account by REL when the final regex is generated.
+The string primitives are not parsed, so

+- Any group you pass inside those strings won't be taken into account by REL when the final regex is generated.
 The following groups and back-references will be shifted so the resulting regex will most probably be incorrect.

+- You still need to escape your expressions to match regex-significant characters like `+`, `?` or `(`, even in `RECst` (pending update on this point)

 ## License